bwgz/quotation-android/README.md

-quotation
+Quotation
 =========

-A set of projects for a Quote of the Day application on mobile devices.
+A set of projects for an Android Quotation application.